tensorflow/swift/docs/GraphProgramExtraction.md

 **Host/device communication with Graph Program Extraction**

 TensorFlow already has advanced primitives to send and receive data between devices, and we can actually represent the entire training loop as a single graph.
-As such, in the face of host/device communication, our compiler “partitions” the input into two different programs: one that runs on the host, and one that is run by TensorFlow (represented as a graph).
+As such, in the face of host/device communication, our compiler "partitions" the input into two different programs: one that runs on the host, and one that is run by TensorFlow (represented as a graph).
 The algorithm to do this isn’t trivial, but it is easy to conceptually understand, particularly given the limitations in our programming model at this point: there are no abstractions in the way like function calls or user defined data types.

 First we start by duplicating the function, and replace all host code with send and receive ops.
 This gives us code like this: